Classic DP: Minimum Path Sum

 var minPathSum = function(grid) {}

-Take the example given in the problem; I've numbered some of the grid squares in the image for easier explanation:
+Let's use the example in the problem.
+I will give numbers to some cells in the picture for easier explanation:

-We want to calculate the minimum path sum from the starting point D
+Suppose we want to calculate the minimum path sum from the start D

 to B